savashn/ecewo-docs/src/content/docs/docs/faq.md

 ## Is *Ecewo* Production Ready?

-This is a **hobby project** that I'm developing to improve my programming skills.
-So it might not be production-ready and it doesn't need to be.
+Ecewo is a **hobby project** that I'm developing to improve my programming skills.
+So it might not be production-ready yet, and it doesn't have to be.
+However, I'm doing my best.

 ## What Am I Trying To Do?